Stowe Vermont USA - 3 tips for a day

 The Covered Bridge in the center of Stowe Vermont USA

-Every self-respecting village in New England has a covered bridge in its vicinity.
-In Stowe Vermont USA you don't need a car and you don't even have to go far, because the wooden bridge that leads over the small village stream is only steps away from the central crossroads in town.
-It is said that these wooden bridges with roofs were built earlier to ensure that rivers can be crossed safely in winter, regardless of the weather.
-They are often called “kissing bridges” because they gave young couples the opportunity to steal a kiss while driving through the carriage, protected from the prying eyes of puritans.
-Is it true?
-It is definitely a romantic idea.
+Every self-respecting New England village has a covered bridge nearby.
+In Stowe, Vermont, USA, you don't need a car or even have to walk far, because the wooden bridge over the small village stream is just steps from the town's main intersection.
+Legend has it that these covered wooden bridges were originally built to ensure safe river crossings in winter, whatever the weather.
+They're often called "kissing bridges" because, protected from the gaze of onlookers in Puritan times, they gave young couples the opportunity for a stolen kiss as their carriages passed by.
+Is that true?
+It's certainly a romantic idea.

-The Green Mountain Inn Stowe © Copyright Monika Fuchs, TravelWorldOnline
+The Green Mountain Inn in Stowe Vermont USA © Copyright Monika Fuchs, TravelWorldOnline

 The Green Mountain Inn in Stowe